Cbus welcomes new chief risk officer

 She succeeds Wade Martin, who departed the fund at the end of 2023 after more than a decade, including four years as chief risk officer.
 He has since taken up a similar role at UniSuper.

-Cbus deputy CEO, Marianne Walker, welcomed Georgiou’s contribution and strategic insights to the executive team, noting the importance of the role in the current regulatory environment.
+Cbus deputy CEO Marianne Walker welcomed Georgiou’s contribution and strategic insights to the executive team, noting the importance of the role in the current regulatory environment.

-“Managing risk in a time of growth and regulatory change is critical to a super fund meeting its strategic objectives, and Cbus Super is proud of its record in this area, protecting and growing retirement savings for our members over its forty-year history,” she said.
+“Managing risk in a time of growth and regulatory change is critical to a super fund meeting its strategic objectives, and Cbus Super is proud of its record in this area, protecting and growing retirement savings for our members over its 40-year history,” she said.

 Georgiou joins the fund from Crown Resorts, where she was group executive general manager, compliance and regulatory affairs for over two years.